Gardens must be on a residential property in the City of Hamilton.

 The contest is not open to members of the judging team or their families.

 Judges will be volunteers.
 Judges will be chosen for their expertise in gardening for sustainability and bio-diversity.
 They will be briefed about the criteria and expectations to arrive at fair evaluations using a marking rubric developed by the Monarch Awards Organizing Committee.

 The Monarch Awards Organizing Committee will do an initial evaluation based on the completed essays and photos.
 Outstanding gardens will be forwarded to the judging team who will chose the gardens they wish to visit.
 The judges will arrange visits, in two groups of at least two.

 There is no ranking of entrants and no set number of awards given each year.
 Award recipients will be chosen simply by whether their gardens meet the Monarch Award standard or not.

 Entrants may submit digital photos with their entries.
 These photos may be used by the organizers for brochures, videos, web site, media releases, newsletters, annual reports, magazine/blog articles.
 Photos may be used only for educational and promotional purposes– to teach about and promote the use of native plants and sustainable and nature-friendly gardening practices.

 If they do not already have one, all entrants will receive a Pollinator Paradise “We’re Feeding Pollinators garden sign to display through the Hamilton Pollinator Paradise Garden Certification Program.
 Entrants who already have a sign will receive a Monarch Awards sticker to put on it.

-All finalists will be recognized in the project promotional information and on the web site.
-The winner will be presented with a work of garden art that represents the Monarch Award and the year won.
-Caterpillar winners will be presented with a letter of recognition from Mayor Fred Eisenberger.
+All winners will be recognized in the project promotional information and on the web site.
+Winners will be presented with a work of garden art that represents the Monarch Award and the year won.
+Winners will be presented with a letter of recognition from Mayor Fred Eisenberger.